"Brazil"

 New Yorker, to which he has contributed poems, fiction, essays, and

-He is the father of four children and the author of over fifty books, including collections of short stories, poems and criticism.
+He is the author of over fifty books, including collections of short stories, poems and criticism.
 His novels have won the Pulitzer Prize, the National Book Award, the American Book Award, the National Book Critics Circle Award, the Rosenthal Award, the Howells Medal and the Campion Medal.
-His novel The Witches of Eastwick which was made into a major feature film.
+He essentially published a book or so a year.